zeshuaro/LinkedRW/README.md

 This will create three outputs:

-`profile.json` - Your LinkedIn profile is scraped and stored in this file
+`profile.json` - Your LinkedIn profile is being scraped and stored in this file

 `resume/` - The directory containing your resume files